Equipment for Phonescoping

 Ethical shopping

 Thinking about what we buy and when is one of the most effective ways to influence the wider world.
 Whilst things like recycling get a lot of attention, it's actually our consumption that we need to regulate.
 Where a purchase is necessary it's worth thinking about the impact of our choices - something I've not always been mindful of, but which I'm trying to make a conscious effort to improve on.
 Phonescoping re-purposes your phone and scope as a camera, so you could argue it's not a bad start.
 Certainly better than purchasing a new camera.
 However, the temptation is of course to upgrade your kit before it's really necessary.
-Thinking about the ethical choices makes a lot of sense, and this is a great guide to help you through the choices relating to optics.
+Thinking about the ethical choices makes a lot of sense.
+As I mentioned above, try and buy a recondititioned phone rather than a brand new one.

 Summary: top equipment tips for phonescoping

-A phone with an optical zoom (x2) seems to work particularly well for phonescoping by minimising vignetting and the resulting loss of resolution
+3. A phone with an optical zoom (of x2 or x3) works well for phonescoping by minimising vignetting and the resulting loss of resolution.
+Or go for an extra wide angle lens from Kowa.

-Phonescoping is about the combination of normally incompatible bits of kit.
-A good adapter is essential to bring them together
+4. Phonescoping is about the combination of normally incompatible bits of kit.
+A good adapter is essential to bring them together.
+The Smartscope Vario is the best on the market.

-Specialist phone apps are well worth investing in, particularly camera/video apps and apps for editing.
-If you've got a dual camera phone, this is essential to force the use of the zoom camera lens
+5. Specialist phone apps are well worth investing in, particularly camera/video apps and apps for editing.
+If you've got a dual camera phone, this is essential to force the use of the zoom camera lens.
+Procamera is my favourite.

 I'll be returning to the application of these different bits of kit in the next section, which will focus on basic filming techniques.